-Items of raw materials and stores an Council has purchased to use on a continuing basis, which are not used at the year end.

-Minimum Revenue Provision (MRP)
+Items of raw materials and stores an Council has purchased to use on a continuing basis, which are not used Minimum Revenue Provision (MRP)

 The minimum amount that must be charged to an Council's revenue accounts and set aside as a provision for credit liabilities.
 It is calculated by applying a prescribed percentage to its credit ceiling (approximates to outstanding debt) at the beginning of the financial year.